-On the other hand, Jupiter’s gravity also protects us.
-Long-period comets enter the solar system from its outer reaches.
-Jupiter’s gravity slings most of these fast-moving ice balls out of the solar system before they can get close to Earth.
-So long-period comets are thought to strike Earth only about every 30 million years.
-Without Jupiter nearby, long-period comets would collide with our planet up to 1000 times more frequently.
+The answer is yes … and no. Some astronomers believe that one reason Earth is habitable is that the gravity of Jupiter does help protect us from some comets.
+Long-period comets, in particular, enter the solar system from its outer reaches.
+Jupiter’s gravity is thought to sling most of these fast-moving ice balls out of the solar system before they can get close to Earth.
+So long-period comets are thought to strike Earth only on very long timescales of millions or tens of millions of years.
+Without Jupiter nearby, long-period comets would collide with our planet much more frequently.